rixiobarrios/DemoDevSpace-bas/README.md

 - Step 56 - Search for our newly created plugin e.g. mypodplugin

-NEWLY REGISTERED PLUIN NOT FOUND
+NEWLY REGISTERED PLUGIN NOT FOUND